Oluwachidi/oluwachidi_chidi/_posts/2020-01-29-Customer Analytics Dashboard.md

 <h4>Conclusion</h4>
-<p>In conclusion we are able to determine that the Corporate custormers performs better than other three segments across different years.
+<p>In conclusion we are able to determine that the Corporate custormers performs better than the other three segments across different years.
 The major product drive been the Telephone & communication, Tables, office machines, Chairs & Chairmats.
 Highest perfomance coming from Ontario and NorthWest territories</p>

 <img src="https://i.ibb.co/j39ZKmD/dashboard.jpg" width="900" alt="dashboard" border="0">